Mount of Beatitudes - Jesus Most Famous Teaching

 33 “Again, you have heard that the ancients were told, ‘ YOU SHALL NOT MAKE FALSE VOWS, BUT SHALL FULFILL YOUR VOWS TO THE LORD.’
 34 But I say to you, make no oath at all, either by heaven, for it is the throne of God, 35 or by the earth, for it is the footstool of His feet, or by Jerusalem, for it is THE CITY OF THE GREAT KING.
 36 Nor shall you make an oath by your head, for you cannot make one hair white or black.
 37 But let your statement be, ‘Yes, yes’ or ‘No, no’; anything beyond these is of evil.
 Matthew 5:33-37

-Don’t try to deceive others by making vows like “I swear on my mothers grave!”.
-Let your ‘yes’ be ‘yes’ and your ‘no br ‘no.’
+Principle: Don’t try to deceive others by making vows like “I swear on my mother’s grave!”.
+Let your ‘yes’ be ‘yes’ and your ‘no be ‘no.’

 38 “You have heard that it was said, ‘AN EYE FOR AN EYE, AND A TOOTH FOR A TOOTH.’
 39 But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.
 40 If anyone wants to sue you and take your shirt, let him have your coat also.
 41 Whoever forces you to go one mile, go with him two.
 42 Give to him who asks of you, and do not turn away from him who wants to borrow from you.
 Matthew 5:38-42

 According to the customs of that era, a slap on the cheek is not a lethal blow, it is merely an insult.
-This is not a command to let others run over you, but in fact to be a giver to those have needs.
+We do not have the right to revenge.
+This is not a command to let others run over you, but in fact to be a giver to those who have needs.

 43 “You have heard that it was said, ‘YOU SHALL LOVE YOUR NEIGHBOR and hate your enemy.’
 44 But I say to you, love your enemies and pray for those who persecute you, 45 so that you may be sons of your Father who is in heaven Matthew 5:43-45